 - 1 16- Ounce rustic loaf or baguette sliced into 1/4 - 1/2" slices (I love sourdough bread from our local bakeries)

-- Prosciutto thinly sliced (you can find this pre sliced at most grocery stores)
+- Prosciutto thinly sliced (you can find this pre sliced at most grocery stores), optional: crisp it up

 - Topping suggestions: Handfuls of arugula thinly sliced prosciutto, lemon wedges, flaky salt, freshly cracked black pepper, crushed red chili flakes.